 In connection with its single family financings, the Housing Development Fund has established program standards relating to its single family lending activities which set out general requirements and policies with respect to qualifications of Participating Lenders and Eligible Borrowers (all as defined below), as well as the basic requisites applicable to all Program Loans and the dwellings which are mortgaged to secure such Program Loans.
 The Housing Development Fund's Procedural Guide (the "Procedural Guide") sets forth more particular instructions for its Participating Lenders, and includes procedures and documentation requirements established to enable the Housing Development Fund to comply with the provisions of the Internal Revenue Code of 1986, as amended (the "Code").
 It is expected that there may be variations in particular cases and the policies and procedures of the Housing Development Fund may be modified from time to time.
 Those modifications will be consistent with the Act, the Resolutions, the Code and the procedures applicable to mortgage loans insured by FHA, guaranteed by USDA RHS (formerly the Farmer's Home Administration) or the VA or insured by private mortgage insurance companies.
-The Housing Development Fund has generally conformed its single family procedures and policies, in most respects, to the procedures followed by Fannie Mae, Ginnie Mae, and Freddie Mac, and other major secondary mortgage market institutions.
+The Housing Development Fund has generally conformed its single family procedures and policies, in most respects, to the procedures followed by Fannie Mae (including underwriting guidelines established by Fannie Mae for Housing Finance Agencies under the Fannie Mae "HFA Preferred Program"), and Freddie Mac, and other major secondary mortgage market institutions.
 Such procedures have been designed to permit loans financed under them to meet the requirements for Program Loans under the General Resolution and applicable provisions of the Code.